This page is provided by the IT

 For further technical information, call the IT Help Desk at extension 2049.

-If you need training on using any of the LACC systems, contact the Staff and Organizational Development office at extension 2378.
+If you need training on using any of the LACC systems, contact the

 The following is a list of software available to LACC employees.
 If you need any of these to be installed in a LACC computer, make your request at the IT HelpDesk site.

 Under LACC/LACCD license: License paid by LACC or LACCD to be installed in LACC computers.

 Freeware with Conditions: Free to be installed under certain conditions.

 Freeware without Conditions: Free to be installed without any conditions.

 Licensed software: software purchased by you or your department.

 Microsoft and Adobe Work-at-Home Program.

 Equipment Software: Software that comes with specific equipment.